GregBaugues/twilio-rails-gmail-api/README.md

 Alright!
 You have authorized your Rails app with the GMail API.
 Now it's time to pull some data.
 But first... let's think about how you're going to identify which emails deserve SMS alerts.
 You could do this in your Ruby code but that would mean modifying and redeploying your app every time you want to add a new alert.
 Instead, let's use GMail's robust filtering functionality to add a label called "SMS" to emails that fit specific criteria.

 Now you can have your app look for emails in your inbox that have the SMS label.
 But first, we need to find the id of your newly created label, and we can only discover that from the GMail API.
-That's alright though, it gives us our first foray into pulling data from the API.

 Create a new rake task at ```lib/tasks/list_labels.rake```: